anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 # Redaction Keys {#redaction_keys}

-Simple redaction allows a server to define a set of keys, each used to signify when data in a string has been redacted.
-Clients use these keys to identify the information being redacted.
+Simple redaction allows a server to define a set of keys, each used to signify when data has been redacted.
+Clients use these keys to notify a user of redacted information.

+## Redaction of Data in Strings

+Data found in strings is the most common data type to be redacted.
+As of this writing, there are no known redaction policies that require the redaction of non-string data.

-## Unstructured Text {#unstructured_keys}
+### Unstructured Text {#unstructured_keys}

 Keys signifying redaction for unstructured text, i.e. free form text, take the form of `////REDACTION_KEY////`.
-These keys begin with four forward-slash character ("////"), followed by one or more of the upper and lower case characters `A` through `Z`, `0` through `9`, hyphen ("-"), or underbar ("_"), followed by four more forward-slash characters.
+These keys begin with four forward-slash characters ("////"), followed by one or more of the upper and lower case characters `A` through `Z`, `0` through `9`, hyphen ("-"), or under-bar ("_"), followed by four more forward-slash characters.

 The following example demonstrates redaction of the full name value from a jCard ([@?RFC7095]) array:

 ```
-["fn", {}, "text", "////REDACTED_FN////"]
+["fn", {}, "text", "////REDACTED_FULL_NAME////"]
 ```

 These keys may be placed in a string with other characters thus allowing for the partial redaction of a string: